JulianKeller/cs425-backdoor/eviltwin/EvilTwin_Setup.md

 	see that it is connected with: `iwconfig`
 	It should be named wlan0 or wlan1

+5.5 Ensure the wireless card is not connected to internet
+	`nmcli con`
+	Disconnect from the network that is connected to our adapter `nmcli con down <UUID>`

 6. Enable the wireless adapter
 	`ifconfig wlan1 up`